 - Non-economic damages: These cover intangible costs victims suffer due to car accidents.
 You may be entitled to compensation for your pain, suffering, scarring, disfigurement, and lost enjoyment in life in the aftermath of a crash.

 - Punitive damages: In cases where the other driver was willfully negligent, such as driving under the influence or at high rates of speed, we can push for punitive damages.
 These are designed to punish the at-fault driver and act as a deterrent to prevent others from engaging in similar behavior.
 Punitive damages can represent a significant portion of your claim, totaling up to $500,000

 When To File A Car Accident Lawsuit

-The following are situations when you might want to consider filing a car accident lawsuit rather than an insurance claim:
+The following are situations when you might want to consider filing a car accident lawsuit, with a Portland car accident lawyer, rather than an insurance claim:

 - When the at-fault driver is uninsured;

 - When the amount of coverage they have in place fails to cover your costs;